slugbay/passport-google-drive/README.md

 #### Configure Strategy

-The box authentication strategy authenticates users using a box account and OAuth 2.0 tokens.
+The Google Drive authentication strategy authenticates users using a Google account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.